Kay Somji on Ranking on First Page of Google for Network Marketing

 Obviously I have my own personal goals, and those include creating a course (which launches in January), creating a group coaching program, some big income goals to retire my parents with a nice lifestyle, and taking on some employees so that I can free up time to do more of the things I enjoy, and shift my focus more on creating content and serving others.
 I am also planning to work on some side projects outside the industry, but those details will come later.

 What is your favorite quote and why?

 “It’s easy to make money; it’s extremely hard to make time.” – Lyndon Redman.

 Lyndon is a personal friend and a 7 figure annual income earner in the network marketing industry.
-Since I heard him say this it’s always stuck in my mind.
-I’ve always known I wanted to make a sizeable income, but I never saw trading time for money as the answer.
+Since I heard him say this it has always stuck in my mind.
+I have always known I wanted to make a sizeable income, but I never saw trading time for money as the answer.
 This quote summed up my mindset perfectly.

 Thank you so much for this interview, Kay!

 Any time Erik, I really appreciate you and all that you do, and of course for featuring me!